 The LCD panel provides system information, status, and error messages to indicate if the system is functioning correctly or requires attention.
 The LCD panel can also be used to configure or view the system's iDRAC IP address.
-For information about the event and error messages generated by the system firmware and agents that monitor system components, see the Error Code Lookup page at qrl.dell.com.
+For information about the event and error messages generated by the system firmware and agents that monitor system components, go to qrl.dell.com > Look Up > Error Code, type the error code, and then click Look it up..